IRA library documentation

 make all

-This will generate the static and shared libraries: libira.a
+This will generate the static and shared libraries: libira.a, and libira.so.

-To compile only one of them, type make lib
+To compile only one of the libraries, type make lib or make shlib, respectively.

 To clean the build type: